Nodes

 Modelling Node

-Numerical modelling tools are pre-requisites for delivering well-informed management information in RS systems.
-Modelling is one of the major services provided by DANUBIUS-RI, drawing on the inputs in particular from the Nodes and Supersites.
+Numerical modelling tools are essential for delivering well-informed management insights in River Seas (RS) systems.
+Modelling is one of the core services provided by DANUBIUS-RI drawing on the inputs in particular from the Nodes and Supersites.
+This modelling capacity is a distinctive feature within the landscape of ESFRI Research Infrastructures (RIs).
 This Node will integrate data collected from Supersites, and other observation and experimental sites, in models that simulate specific processes, interpolate between available measurements and carry out forecasts and ‘what if?’ predictions.
 It will provide a technological advanced platform for modelling services, in terms of software and shared data.

 Impact Node